Ellis Webster

-Ellis Lorenzo Webster is an Anguillan politician and physician.
-He is the premier of the British Overseas Territory of Anguilla, first elected when he led the Anguilla Progressive Movement to victory in the general election held on 29 June 2020.
+Ellis Lorenzo Webster (born 25 March 1963) is an Anguillan politician and physician.
+He is the former premier of the British Overseas Territory of Anguilla and current Leader of the Opposition, first elected when he led the Anguilla Progressive Movement to victory in the general election held on 29 June 2020.

 Biography

 Webster was born on Island Harbour.
 Initially he studied dental therapy.
 In 1986, Webster graduated from University of the Virgin Islands in biology.
 In 1991, he graduated from Yale University School of Medicine, and specialised in Otorhinolaryngology at the University of Iowa.

 Webster first practised in Florida.
 Around 2000, he returned to Anguilla.
 In 2020, he was elected premier of Anguilla.

+His wife is named Marjorie Webster and they have two children, Rachel and Colin Webster.